SCoPe script guide¶

 It is generally advisable to run SCoPe scripts from the main scope directory that contains your config file.
 You can also provide the --config-path argument to any script.
 Keep in mind that the code will default to checking your current directory for a file called config.yaml if you have not specified this argument.

-Training scripts: train_dnn_DR16.sh and train_xgb_DR16.sh
+Training scripts: train_dnn_DR16.sh and train_xgb_DR16.sh¶

 Each of these scripts can be generated with create-training-script.
 They contain several calls to scope-train and initially served as the primary way to sequentially train each model.
 When train-algorithm-job-submission is run to train all classifiers in parallel, these scripts are parsed to identify the tags, group name and algorithm to pass to the training code.

-Directories: dnn_training and xgb_training
+Directories: dnn_training and xgb_training¶

 These two directories are generated when running train-algorithm-slurm.
 The slurm subdirectories within each one are populated with three example scripts:

-• slurm_submission.sub: runs the train-algorithm-job-submission python code to submit training jobs for all classifiers, referencing the training scripts mentioned above
+slurm_sing.sub: trains a single classifier (specified with the--tagargument) usingscope-trainslurm.sub: uses a wildcard to serve as a training script for any--tagslurm_submission.sub: runs thetrain-algorithm-job-submissionpython code to submit training jobs for all classifiers, referencing the training scripts mentioned above

-Output: trained models in models_dnn and models_xgb
+Output: trained models in models_dnn and models_xgb¶

 Trained models are saved in these two directories.
 The --group name passed to the training code will determine the subdirectory where the models are saved.
 Within this, each classifier gets its own subdirectory that includes the model files, diagnostic plots, and feature importance data (XGB only).